hellios78/rfxDB/README.md

 rfxDB
 =====

-Graph Database for Reactive Fast Data Processing
+NoSQL Database for Reactive Fast Data Processing

 * Query data RQL (Reactive Query Language)
 * Processing fast data as real-time view, there are 3 kind of data would be stored queried: